In control with Koppert

-The increasingly hotter summers are leading to growing pressure from thrips in leek.
-Besides the decreasing range of chemical insecticides, this makes controlling this pest an increasing challenge for many growers.
+The increasingly hotter summers are leading to growing pressure from thrips.
+Combined with the decreasing range of chemical insecticides, this makes controlling the pest an increasing challenge for many growers in onion, leek and cabbage crops.
 As a result, growers are increasingly searching for alternative methods.

 The Orius predatory bug is a natural predator of thrips and is used in combination with banker plants, Lobularia, which are planted or sown at the beginning of the season.
 It is important to release Orius early in the crop cycle so that the population can build up, ensuring effective thrips control from the start.
 When utilizing natural enemies, a preventive approach is crucial to stay ahead of pest insects.